-- EC1 Athenian religious cults in which women played an important role included all of the following EXCEPT: - (a) the festival of the Spangeti Teras [ = Greek for Spaghetti Monster] - EC2 What moment in particular stood out for you from Aeschylos's Eumenides, and why?
+What key moment or scene in particular stood out for you from Aeschylos's Eumenides, and why?
 What do you think the playwright was trying to get across in that moment?

 This is subjective and could include any number of key moments, including the persistence of the Fates, the judgment of the citizens, the intervention of Athena and the opinions she expresses, etc.